shivtg0912/event-planner/AILog.md

 - Updated `prisma/schema.prisma` to replace `date` and `time` with `eventDate` and remove `type` and `location`.
 - Ran `prisma generate`.
 - Created `src/app/api/events/route.ts` with `GET` and `POST` handlers implementing authentication, validation, pagination, and filtering.

+---

+### Prompt 9: Create Dashboard

+**Prompt:** "I need to build the main dashboard for my event planner... (and all the other details)"

+**Resulting Changes:**
+- Created `components/events/EventCard.tsx` to display event details.
+- Created `app/dashboard/page.tsx` as a server component to fetch and display events.
+- The dashboard page fetches events from the API and displays them in a grid.
+- It includes a "Create New Event" button.
+- It handles the case where there are no events.
+- Fixed issues with the `fetch` call and `Link` component in the dashboard page.

+---